trevorflahardy/RegViz/README.md

 ## Native App (Downloadable)

 The native desktop app is the primary distribution.
-It runs with Iced/WGPU.
+It runs with Iced.

 Build and run (debug):